 Under this option, admitted students are guaranteed admission to ESF for either their sophomore or junior year provided they meet the conditions specified in the offer of Guaranteed Transfer.
 Guaranteed Transfer applicants may file the SUNY application or the Common Application as outlined in the section above and send an email to email@example.com indicating the entry semester for which they wish to be considered.
-Applicants must submit the same credentials as outlined under "Regular Freshman Admission for High School Seniors” (see preceding section).
+Applicants must submit the same credentials as outlined under "Regular First Year Admission for High School Seniors” (see preceding section).
 Successful applicants for this option must present a strong academic background including at least three years each of college preparatory mathematics and science.
 To satisfy the guarantee of admission, students must satisfactorily complete, with a minimum cumulative grade point average of 2.80 for bachelor's degree programs and 2.50 for associate degree programs (A=4.000), any of the lower-division requirements, which are part of their program of study.
 Only coursework with grades of C or higher will transfer to meet ESF degree requirements.

 Regular Transfer Admission for College Students